From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: Discussion

-The human role in this workflow is closer to scientific supervision than to conventional software engineering.
-Rather than manually writing boilerplate code or debugging library syntax, the PI provides the source literature, evaluates the intermediate specification, and diagnoses physically inconsistent outputs during execution.
-In this respect, the workflow resembles the training of junior researchers: the human supplies the scientific curriculum and conceptual feedback, while the AI agents perform the intermediate translation and implementation steps.
+The human role in the workflow is closer to scientific supervision than to conventional software engineering.
+The PI does not write code, inspect generated source to locate bugs, or correct contraction axes; the PI provides the source literature and supplies tracebacks or physics-level feedback during implementation.
+This role mirrors the supervision of a junior researcher: the human supplies the scientific curriculum and conceptual feedback, while the AI agents perform the intermediate translation and implementation work.

-This pedagogical interpretation is useful because it shifts expectations about what LLMs can reliably do in scientific settings.
-They are most effective not as infallible oracles, but as highly capable assistants operating within a structured framework of explicit computational knowledge and human oversight.
-Such a workflow can reduce the amount of low-level implementation effort required from the researcher and redirect attention toward algorithmic design, physical interpretation, and benchmarking.
+Figure~\ref{fig:timeline} illustrates the practical consequence for development time.
+The complete workflow for the DMRG case study was executed in under 24 hours of wall-clock time, including approximately 14 hours of active human-in-the-loop collaboration.
+The Pfaffian-MPS case study required more time per successful path because the additional PI-Level Review and structured-reporting stages add intermediate evaluation, but the per-path human effort remained comparable: the additional time was absorbed by autonomous LLM cycles rather than by human supervision.
+The important acceleration is therefore not simply shorter wall-clock time, but a shift in the human role.
+The PI supervises whether the right knowledge has been externalized and whether the resulting code satisfies physics-level gates, rather than manually translating every convention into code.

-The 24-hour development timeline should be interpreted with appropriate caveats.
-The workflow assumes a human PI who already understands the underlying theory well enough to provide meaningful physics-level feedback---for example, recognizing that a bond-dimension collapse to $D=1$ indicates an algorithmic error rather than a physical result.
-The relevant baseline is therefore not the full training period of a beginning graduate student, which includes learning the theory itself, but the implementation effort required of an experienced researcher working without LLM assistance.
-For an algorithm of DMRG's complexity, this effort might range from days to a few weeks depending on the target level of generality and optimization.
-Even under this more conservative comparison, the workflow represents a significant acceleration, and it additionally produces a fully documented development history---including the intermediate specification and complete interaction transcripts---that would not typically accompany a manually developed codebase.
+This timeline should be interpreted with caveats.
+Wall-clock time depends on model latency, queueing, autonomous debugging, and human availability.
+The workflow also assumes a human PI who already understands the underlying theory well enough to provide meaningful physics-level feedback, such as recognizing that a bond-dimension collapse to $D=1$ indicates an algorithmic error or that an MPS-evaluated energy identical to the correlation-matrix energy at $N=60$ is a proxy substitution rather than convergence.
+The relevant comparison is therefore not to the full training period of a beginning graduate student, but to the implementation effort required of an experienced researcher working without LLM assistance.